aliyun/terraform-provider-alicloud/website/docs/r/arms_environment.html.markdown

 * `drop_metrics` - (Optional) List of abandoned indicators.
 * `environment_name` - (Optional) The name of the resource.
 * `environment_sub_type` - (Required, ForceNew) Subtype of environment:
   - Type of CS: ACK is currently supported.
+ManagedKubernetes, Kubernetes, ExternalKubernetes, and One are also supported.
   - Type of ECS: currently supports ECS.
   - Type of Cloud: currently supports Cloud.
 * `environment_type` - (Required, ForceNew) Type of environment.